shaikhon/python-tutorial/README.md

 # python-tutorial
-A basic Python tutorial as a jupyter notebook for beginners with no programming experience
+A basic Python tutorial as a jupyter notebook for beginners with no programming experience.
+Zero installation required.

 ## Getting Started:
 For beginners, it is recommended to upload and run the notebook using the Google's Colab site to skip the Python installation.
 Here is how to get started immediatly: